million-t/PaLMer/README.md

 # PaLMer
-A telegram bot created to test/practice consuming Google's PaLM API
+A telegram bot created to test and/or to practice consuming Google's PaLM API.